wso2-attic/product-private-paas/components/org.wso2.ppaas.python.cartridge.agent/README.md

 Why PCA has been forked?
 ------------------------
-- PCA message broker HA support has broken backward compatibility of cartridges in (Apache Stratos 4.1.5 release) [https://issues.apache.org/jira/browse/STRATOS-1645]
+- PCA message broker HA support has broken backward compatibility of cartridges in [Apache Stratos 4.1.5 release](https://issues.apache.org/jira/browse/STRATOS-1645)
-- (High CPU usage issue)[https://issues.apache.org/jira/browse/STRATOS-1644] was fixed in WSO2 Private PaaS and still not released in Apache Stratos.
+- [High CPU usage issue](https://issues.apache.org/jira/browse/STRATOS-1644) was fixed in WSO2 Private PaaS and still not merged to Apache Stratos and released.

 How to run Live Tests?
 ----------------------